 The thick green areas in the right drawing show the inset outer baffle.
 A thick bolt on the rear's top secures the outer baffle's seating against the inner baffle.

 The wave-guided Satori tweeter loaded into a triangular rear chamber with absorptive fill decouples from the main enclosure by mounting on an isolation ring with a rubber seal.
 That's bolted to a separate baffle which fronts the actual enclosure behind it.
-Noble & Noble refer to this as the 7th moon or seventh speaker side.
+Noble & Noble refer to this as their 7th moon or seventh speaker side [here is an actual 7-sided speaker].
 These mechanical addresses promise a truly quiet enclosure.

 The Neoprene-type dampers right next to the mid/woofer show how the outer baffle decouples from the inner baffle.